mikhmha/my_blog/README.md

 I finally got around to making social media accounts for the game today.
 It was an exciting-ish day?
 I haven't been on social media in a while so I forgot how addicting the dopamine of getting engagement on posts is.
 I spent all day refreshing the accounts.
 Was it a useful spend of time?
 No. I should just check on this stuff once a day.
 Its like fishing, you cast your lure and wait....

 So far BlueSky is the best site.
 I've already met some cool people on it.
 X/Twitter has been no good.
 I can't seem to make any noise on there as a free account.
 TikTok is good but I need to spend more time making special short-form content for it.
+The issue with social media these days is I can't easily figure out who is a bot.
+I don't want to waste my time interacting with a bot!
+You know all the big platforms hate the bots but also secretly love them.
+They drive so much engagement!

 Way back in the day I always thought this phase would be the most fun part of making a game.
 All the promotion and marketing.
 Now that I'm here....I can't say I feel that way.
 I'd rather get back to working on the game.
 Theres so much to do.

 Still, I'm excited to see how this pans out.
 I hope I can get a big bite.